 What does short covering indicate?

 Short covering indicates that investors who bet on a falling stock price are closing their short positions, either because they were wrong and want to cut losses, or because they were right and are booking profits.
-It usually means there could be a quick and sharp rise in the stock price.
+It usually means there may be a quick and sharp rise in the stock price.

 Is short covering bearish or bullish?